caleb531/youversion-suggest-alfred/README.md

 If you would prefer to just press `Enter` (without holding down the `command` key) to copy the content of a Bible reference, type `yvset copybydefault yes`.
+When this is enabled, you can still open the selected reference on the YouVersion website by holding down the `command` key.

 ## Disclaimer